camerondugan/camerondugan.book/src/blog/charachorder2.md

 ## Here's the issues I've encountered:

-- Clicking down a key into the desk for chording is not good.
+- Clicking down a key towards the desk for chording does not feel good.
 - Your computer going to sleep or turning on/off too fast causes the keyboard to be completely unresponsive.
 The reboot bind doesn't fix this.
-- Rubber rings breaking, so far 4.
+- Rubber rings on keys break on their own -- so far 4.
 I come home and find that they have snapped to the floor.
 - Lack of layers.
 You get 3 layers.
 And in my brief testing, you can't move from layer 1 to 2 to 3.
-You just get stuck at 3.
+You just get stuck at 2. the layer three modifier(mod) was on layer 2
 - Lack of wrist ergonomics.
-It's like it was designed to have my wrists. in parallel, when in reality it would likely benefit from being turned inwards a tad.
+It's like it was designed to have my wrists. in parallel.
+In reality it would likely benefit from being turned inwards a tad.
   - Yes, you can separate them, but then character chording becomes difficult as it becomes more likely to slide.
   - Yes, you can purchase a rig to connect to the screws underneath, which I did,